 We are committed to protecting and respecting your privacy.
-Any personal information such as name, postal address, telephone number and email address given via this website will be used to provide you with information and requested services and to properly administer membership.
+Any personal information such as name, postal address, telephone number and email address you supply will be used to provide you with information and requested services and to properly administer membership.
 It will not be disclosed to any third party without your prior permission, or unless we are required to do so by law.
 You have the right to request deletion of your personal data where there is no compelling reason for us to continue to hold it.

 Rye Arts Festival announced in January 2018 that it had completed the process of becoming a Charitable Incorporated Organisation (CIO).
 This clearly defines the responsibilities of members and is a more efficient structure for the way we operate.
 Our charity number is 1175309.
 If you would like to read a copy of our Constitution, please click here.